krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 The QUIC transport protocol was designed from the outset to support HTTP semantics, and its design subsumes most of the features of HTTP/2.
 Two of those features, stream multiplexing and header compression come into some conflict in QUIC.
-A key goal of QUIC's design is to improve stream multiplexing relative to HTTP/2, by eliminating HoL (head of line) blocking that can occur in HTTP/2.
+A key goal of the design of QUIC is to improve stream multiplexing relative to HTTP/2, by eliminating HoL (head of line) blocking that can occur in HTTP/2.
 HoL blocking can happen because HTTP/2 streams are multiplexed onto a single TCP connection with its in-order semantics.
 QUIC can maintain independence between streams because it implements core transport functionality in a fully stream-aware manner.
 However, the HTTP over QUIC mapping is still subject HoL blocking if HPACK is used directly as in HTTP/2.
 HPACK exploits multiplexing for greater compression, shrinking the representation of headers that have appeared earlier on the same connection.
 In the context of QUIC, this imposes a vulnerability to HoL blocking as will be described more below.

 QUIC is described in {{QUIC-TRANSPORT}}.
-The HTTP over QUIC mapping is decribed in {{QUIC-HTTP}}.
+The HTTP over QUIC mapping is described in {{QUIC-HTTP}}.
 For a full description of HTTP/2, see {{!RFC7540}}.
 The description of HPACK is {{!RFC7541}}.

 # QPACK overview